 - First date or blind date?
 Check your date out with friends.
-Go to a public place and go with friends. - Don't leave a party, concert, or bar with someone you just met or don't know well. - Be wary of behavior that makes you feel uncomfortable.
+Go to a public place and go with friends. - Don't leave a party, concert, or bar with someone you just met or do not know well. - Be wary of behavior that makes you feel uncomfortable.
 If it persists, leave. - Stand up for yourself.
-If someone is pressuring you, make it clear that you don't like it.
+If someone is pressuring you, make it clear that you do not like it.